Last Updated on February 10, 2023 by Melissa S.

 Things I regret buying my husband as they were rarely / never used:

-Instead, I try and buy things that I know he wants and will use such as certain console games or clothing.
+Instead, I now save money on Christmas by only buying things that I know he wants and will use such as certain console games or clothing.
 As neither of us spend much money on clothing any more it can be a very welcome gift.

 Start researching gifts now